ScionFL: Efficient and Robust Secure Quantized Aggregation

-In addition to removing the assumptions about the adversary's knowledge, the authors experimentally demonstrate that this attack outperforms the then-state-of-the-art poisoning attack~\cite{nips:BaruchBG19} for almost all tested datasets.
-However, since all of the benchmarks in~\cite{nips:BaruchBG19,NDSS:SheHou21} were performed on~FL schemes without quantization, the impact of the~\emph{Min-Max} attack on quantized~FL schemes is unclear.
-Hence, we initially test the attack's effectiveness in our framework using the open-sourced code\footnote{\url{https://github.com/vrt1shjwlkr/NDSS21-Model-Poisoning}} as the baseline.
-As will be discussed in~\sect{sec:def_eval}, we observe that the attacks are effective even in the context of quantization.
-As a result, we design a defense called~\FLdefensename{} against untargeted poisoning attacks, which we detail next.
+In addition to removing assumptions about the adversary's knowledge,~\cite{NDSS:SheHou21} empirically shows that the~\emph{Min-Max} attack outperforms the former state-of-the-art poisoning attack~\cite{nips:BaruchBG19} for almost all tested datasets.
+However, since all benchmarks in~\cite{nips:BaruchBG19,NDSS:SheHou21} were performed on~FL schemes without quantization, the impact of the~\emph{Min-Max} attack on quantized~FL schemes is unclear.
+Hence, we first test the attack's effectiveness in our framework using the open-sourced code\footnote{\url{https://github.com/vrt1shjwlkr/NDSS21-Model-Poisoning}} as baseline.
+As we discuss in~\secref{sec:def_eval}, we observe that the attacks are effective even in the context of quantization.